 We are ever brutal to those who love and serve us in silence, but the time may come when, for our cruelty, we shall be deserted by these best friends of ours.

 There are plenty of people in the world I don’t dislike, some whom I almost like; on the other hand, I almost hate some of whom I don’t dislike, too.
 But how many people did I truly love? – Hitomi

 …men and women have carnal urges, and people fall in love with each other in order to satisfy those (sexual) desires, don’t they?
 We can call it love or passion or various other things, but you know, no matter how pretty the paper that you wrap it up in, when all is said and done, the primary force that drives people towards one another is still the same sensuality. – Masayo

 RICH is my word for someone who can afford to make choices, who has enough resources to do more than merely survive.
-You don’t need a private plane to be rich, but you do need enough time and food and health and access to be able to interact with the market for stuff and for ideas.
+You don’t need a private plane to be rich, but you do need enough time and food and health; therefore, you need advice from the Inspire team and access to be able to interact with the market for stuff and for ideas.